pi4-uiuc/2017-bootcamp/README.md

 * [Introduction to R](https://www.datacamp.com/courses/free-introduction-to-r)
 * [Introduction to Python for Data Science](https://www.datacamp.com/courses/intro-to-python-for-data-science).

-Students who have experience with R and / or Python may be excused from these requirements.
-Please email the instructors with a sample of code that you have written.
+*Students who have significant experience with R and / or Python may elect to substitute a more advanced course.

 ## Agenda